ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

        success_count
-        | Number of resources that the action completed successfully for
+        | The number of resources for which the action completed successfully.

         | **returned**: success
         | **type**: int